 Develop your passion for music and prepare for a career in education, performance, ministry, or graduate studies.

 The Bachelor of Music in Performance degree offers majors in vocal and instrumental areas (keyboard, woodwinds, brass, jazz, and percussion).
 These programs are all accredited by the National Association of Schools of Music (NASM).
 The Bachelor of Music Education degree includes instrumental, vocal and general concentrations.
-The Jazz concentration includes studies in history, theory, arranging and pedagogy and the Music in Worship concentration will provide a practical focus for students wishing to pursue the field of music and worship ministry.
+The Jazz concentration includes studies in jazz history, theory, arranging and pedagogy, and the Music in Worship concentration provides a practical focus for students wishing to pursue the field of music and worship ministry.
 The Bachelor of Arts in Music degree includes all core music courses, while providing flexibility for electives and future career options.
 These programs are all accredited by the National Association of Schools of Music (NASM).

 Students from all degree programs across the university may participate in ensembles, private lessons and stage productions.
 Eight full-time and seventeen adjunct faculty members provide valuable instruction and mentoring.
 Music scholarships are awarded on the basis of audition regardless of degree program.
 These awards include special scholarships such as the Sebits Jazz Scholarship, the Anita George Vocal Scholarship and the Cecil J. Riney-Eastminster Choral Scholarship.

 The small size of Friends University affords exceptional and intensive performance and leadership opportunities to undergraduate students.
-These include guest artist masterclasses, student conducting, leading roles on stage, accompanying, ensemble section leading, and hands-on special event management.
+These include guest artist masterclasses, student conducting, leading roles on stage, accompanying, ensemble section leading, and hands-on management.
 Annual events include the Jazz Festival, the Miller Solo Competition, the Sebits Jazz Guest Artist Series, the Sing It!
 Vocal Festival, and the University Band Composer/Conductor-in-Residence program.

 I’ve always thought bigger than what’s around me and have had a strong urge to get out and see and do more.
 My broad liberal arts education at Friends helped me to think big, too.
 Friends is where I first learned to read music and begin to study my craft seriously.
 Being involved with the Singing Quakers and studying voice with Dr. David Weber fueled a passion for singing.Tyler Ray, 2012 graduate and first tenor with Norwegian choir Edvard Grieg Kor